PHOENIX RISING - Book 1: Orphans and Oracles

 “Okay, so just down here.
 Man, I wish he hadn’t switched offices.
 I mean, I get why, but— Oh, hey Astra.
 You okay?”

-A young dark-haired woman wearing a check cap had rounded the corner, almost walking into them.
+A dark-haired young woman wearing a check cap had rounded the corner, almost walking into them.
 Her whole face looked red and puffy: she’d clearly been crying.
-Was she upset about his parents, too?
-Karlos wondered.
-The woman scowled at Butler.
-“I’m fine.”
+Was she upset about Karlos’s parents, too?
+“I’m fine,” she muttered, scowling.
 She opened her mouth again, then her eyes fell on Karlos and she merely shrugged and hastened away, pulling the cap even further down over her eyes as she did so.

 “Ah well,” said Butler.
 “Guess she’s taking it pretty hard, being in charge of Intelligence and all.
 I promise you we’re all a lot more light hearted when people haven’t died.
 Talking of.”

-He’d stopped outside a nondescript door.
-This must be Silas’s office, although the man wasn’t alone, it seemed, going by the raised voices from within.
+He stopped outside a nondescript door.
+This must be Silas’s office, although the man wasn’t alone, it seemed, going by the raised voices coming from within.
 Karlos frowned.
-That was Michael’s voice, wasn’t it?
+That was Michael, wasn’t it?

-“I made a promise!” he was saying.
+“I made a promise!” his rescuer was saying.
 “It was her dying wi—” At the tall man’s loud knock, however, he broke off at once.

 Michael smiled in Karlos’s direction.

 “Thank you.”
 The other man, presumably Silas, nodded at him.
 “Hello, Karlos.
 Please take a seat.”